MonkWho/pfatt/README.md

 ## Promiscuous Mode

-`pfatt.sh` will put `$RG_IF` in promiscuous mode via `/sbin/ifconfig $RG_IF promisc`.
-Otherwise, the EAP packets would not bridge.
+`pfatt.sh` will put `$ONT_IF` in promiscuous mode via `/sbin/ifconfig $ONT_IF promisc`.
 I think this is necessary for everyone but I'm not sure.
 Turn it off if it's causing issues.

 ## netgraph